 On the application form you will be applying for entry to your chosen LLM programme.
 All individual module choices will be finalised after enrolment and induction.
 You will have a two-week induction and a full week of teaching before making your selection to enable you to make an informed final choice.

 The LLM in Banking and Finance Law course so far could not be better.
 The lectures are first class and supplemented by leading expert practitioners from city-law firms and international institutions such as the EBRD and the ECB.
 Queen Mary staff, both academic and non-academic, are most cooperative and friendly...

 Michael Burket, Germany.
 See what our students say about this course.

-To specialise in this area, students must select a minimum of two modules from this list and do their compulsory dissertation in the field of Banking and Finance Law.
-The additional required module can be in this area or can be unrelated and therefore selected from the full list of available modules.
+For an LLM in Banking and Finance Law, students must select the equivalent of a minimum of two full modules from this list and do their compulsory dissertation in the field of Banking and Finance Law.
+Two half modules are the equivalent of a full module.
+The additional required full module (or equivalent half modules) can be in this area OR can be unrelated and therefore selected from the full list of available modules.

 Note: Not all of the modules listed will be available in any one year.
 Any modules not available in the forthcoming academic session will be marked as soon as this information is confirmed by teaching academics.

 - Professor Peter Alldridge

 - Professor Rodrigo Olivares-Caminal

 - Dr Christiana HJI Panayi